Metoidioplasty: Alternative techniques

+Extended metoidioplasty is a more recent technique which attempts to refine extensive metoidioplasty.
+Both methods work on the same principle of releasing, thereby exposing, more of the clitoris.
+A study on 17 patients a range of 4–9cm increase in phallic length.
+Penetration was possible for 4, and 2 had significant length and growth during erection, but had not attempted sexual intercourse yet.
+Both methods are considered experimental, and are only offered by a few surgeons.

 Complications

 Complications from metoidioplasty vary in severity.
 Minor complications may be resolved through minor supportive care, while more serious complications may require surgical correction.
-As with other surgical procedures, metoidioplasty has the possibility to cause infection, bleeding, blood clots, damage to surrounding tissues, pain, as well as negative reactions to anesthesia or other required medications.
+Like other surgical procedures, each metoidioplasty procedure comes with the possibility of complications such as pain, infection, bleeding, blood clots, and damage to surrounding tissues.
+There is also a risk of adverse reactions to anesthesia or other medications that are required for the procedure or post-operative period.

 If urethral lengthening is performed, urethral complications such as urinary fistula may occur.
 Patients who experience postvoid incontinence or dribbling following surgery report their symptoms as resolved within three months.

 Satisfaction rates among patients who undergo metoidioplasty are generally very high regarding both appearance and sexual satisfaction.

 Comparison with phalloplasty

 Metoidioplasty is technically simpler than phalloplasty, more affordable, and has fewer potential complications.
 However, phalloplasty patients are far more likely to be capable of sexual penetration (mainly due to size constraints) after they recover from surgery.

 In a phalloplasty, a plastic surgeon fabricates a neopenis by autografting tissue from a donor site (such as from the patient's back, arm or leg).
 A phalloplasty takes about 8–10 hours to complete (the first stage), and is generally followed by multiple (up to three) additional surgical procedures including glansplasty, scrotoplasty, testicular prosthesis, and/or penile implantation.

 Metoidioplasty typically requires 2–3 hours to complete.
 Because the clitoris' erectile tissue functions normally, a prosthesis is unnecessary for erection (although the clitoris might not become as rigid as a penile erection).
 In nearly all cases, metoidioplasty patients can continue to have clitoral orgasms after surgery.

 Note also, that the two alternative techniques are not mutually exclusive and phalloplasty extension of a metioidiplasic base neophallus is possible.